-Sebastian Mikosz, chief executive offer at Kenya Airways has asked the Kenyan government to accelerate the process of nationalisation of Kenya Airways, according to media reports.
+Sebastian Mikosz, chief executive officer at Kenya Airways has asked the Kenyan government to accelerate the process of nationalisation of Kenya Airways, according to media reports.

 The lawmakers in Kenya voted for the nationalisation of Kenya Airways earlier in the month of July, which has been accumulating debt and running under losses.